jundalisay/sp/content/en/research/ranald/hands/chapter-20.md

 completely altered in the course of a lifetime, the design made by the papillary ridges on the fingertips remains the same throughout life.

 If the ridges are mutilated,
 they grow back in the identical

 The
-ridging in the palm is subject to slight alterations, more in the nature of its lines (as I have indicated in the chapter about pattern. the medical application of hand analysis) than in the formation of the pattern, but the palm, too, can be used for identification purposes.
+ridging in the palm is subject to slight alterations, more in the nature of its lines (as I have indicated in the chapter about pattern.

-How
-is it
+the medical application of hand analysis) than in the formation of the pattern, but the palm, too, can be used for identification purposes.

-possible to classify
-and use the
+How is it possible to classify and use the fingerprints if they grow

-99
-fingerprints
-if
-they growIDENTIFICATION BY THE HAND
+## IDENTIFICATION BY THE HAND
-100

 in such infinite variety?
 in detail, the designs
 patterns.

 The
 on our
 explanation